 Fractional ablative lasers generally require the fewest number of treatments to achieve significant improvements.
 Still, the tradeoff is usually about 7 days of downtime, with redness persisting for up to 2 weeks in some cases.

 Non-ablative lasers, such as ClearLift™, don’t require any downtime for patients because they leave the skin’s surface intact.
 Instead, the laser energy targets the dermis with heat to produce results more gradually than ablative lasers.
 We recommend ClearLift treatments for patients concerned about pigmented or vascular lesions.
 It’s also an excellent choice for laser tattoo removal.

 Intense pulsed light (IPL) is often referred to as a laser treatment, but IPL devices use light energy rather than laser technology.
 IPL devices, such as the Dye-PL we use, are known for their versatility and are typically used to treat skin conditions such as port-wine stains that can be difficult to remove.
 The Dye-PL’s ability to penetrate deeper into the skin than other laser skin rejuvenation treatments makes it a good choice for many conditions on the face, neck, and body.

 Some energy-based skin treatments combine different technologies to enhance the versatility and effectiveness of the procedures.
 That’s true of FotoFacial® RF, a laser skin rejuvenation treatment we offer that combines pulsed light technology with radiofrequency energy.
 It’s ideal for treating broken blood vessels, sun spots, brown spots, and rosacea.

-If you’re looking for a laser skin resurfacing specialist in the Atlanta area, contact Buckhead Facial Plastic Surgery using the online form to request a consultation.
+If you’re looking for a laser skin resurfacing specialist in the Atlanta area, contact Buckhead Facial Plastic Surgery using the online form to book now.
 Or call us at (404) 233-3937 to schedule an appointment.